Counting paths in directed graphs: Introduction

 \section{Introduction}

 Graph theory is considered one of the oldest and most accessible branches of combinatorics and has numerous natural connections to other areas of mathematics.
 In particular, directed graphs, or quivers, are fundamental tools in representation theory \cite{ass06} as well as in noncommutative geometry \cite{pr06} and topology~\cite{hrt20,cht21}.
-In this paper, we focus entirely on the combinatorics of directed graphs, and applications of our results beyond combinatorics are unclear at the moment.
-However, optimization and counting problems are common throughout combinatorics, and our paper solves one of them.
+In this paper, we focus entirely on the combinatorics of directed graphs: optimization and counting problems are common throughout combinatorics, and our paper solves one of them (cf.~\cite{ssz23}).

-Our goal is to extend Theorem~\ref{oldthm} to the realm of directed graphs admitting loops.
+Our goal is to extend the known Theorem~\ref{oldthm} counting fixed-positive-length paths in acyclic directed graphs to the realm of directed graphs admitting loops.
 Without any assumptions on which loops are admissible, the counting problem of Theorem~\ref{oldthm} trivializes as the maximal number of paths of length $k$ in a directed graph with $N$ edges is $N^k$, and the directed graph realizing this number is the directed graph with one vertex and $N$ edges (a~Hawaiian earring).
 To overcome this problem, we propose that to count paths of length $k$ we should only allow loops of length at least~$k$.
 This leads to our main result, which is Theorem~\ref{main}.

 In the next section, we recall basic definitions and results needed for our paper.
-Some of them are standard, some of them come from \cite{c-a20}, and there is the inspirational Theorem~\ref{oldthm}.
-Then, in the subsequent section, first we reprove the results of Alexandru Chirvasitu, i.e.\ Theorem~\ref{acthm} and Lemma~\ref{aclem}, in the setting of paths of length $k$ in finite $R$-labelled directed graphs whose loops are of length at least~$k$.
+Some of them are standard, some of them come from~\cite{c-a20}, and there is the inspirational Theorem~\ref{oldthm}.
+Then, in the subsequent section, first we adapt the results of Alexandru Chirvasitu to the setting of paths of length $k$ in finite $R$-labelled directed graphs whose loops are of length at least~$k$.
 This allows us to prove our main theorem.
-We end the paper with a bonus theorem, which is an $R$-labelled version of Theorem~\ref{main}.
+We follow with a bonus theorem, which is an $R$-labelled version of Theorem~\ref{main}.
+Finally, we apply the $R$-labelling to find an exponential bound on the growth with the number of edges of the amount of all positive-length paths in an acyclic directed graph in terms of the number of edges.
+As we consider only directed graphs, in the remaining part of the paper we will often refer to directed graphs as graphs.